Boston Properties Inc. (BXP) Stock Could Soon Reward Patient Investors

-Boston Properties Inc. (NYSE: BXP) is -38.61% lower on its value in year-to-date trading and has touched a low of $68.80 and a high of $133.11 in the current 52-week trading range.
+Boston Properties Inc. (NYSE: BXP) is -42.17% lower on its value in year-to-date trading and has touched a low of $64.43 and a high of $133.11 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BXP stock was last observed hovering at around $71.65 in the last trading session, with the day’s loss setting it -0.94% off its average median price target of $80.50 for the next 12 months.
-It is also 29.99% off the consensus price target high of $101.00 offered by 24 analysts, but current levels are -8.78% lower than the price target low of $65.00 for the same period.
+The BXP stock was last observed hovering at around $66.27 in the last trading session, with the day’s gains setting it 0.34% off its average median price target of $80.50 for the next 12 months.
+It is also 34.05% off the consensus price target high of $101.00 offered by 24 analysts, but current levels are -2.48% lower than the price target low of $65.00 for the same period.

 Sponsored